apereo/apereo.github.io/_posts/cas/2018-11-03-cas6-saml2-metadata-mongodb.md

 - The metadata, signing and encryption *certificates* may be base64-encoded.
 - The signing and encryption *keys* **MUST** be signed and encrypted using CAS crypto settings and keys.

-The signing key and the encryption key are both JWKs of size 512 and 256.
+The signing secret key and the encryption secret key are both JWKs of size 512 and 256.
 We can use the [command-line shell](https://apereo.github.io/cas/development/installation/Configuring-Commandline-Shell.html) to create the two keys:

 ```bash
 cas> generate-key key-size 512